telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/auto-adjust-the-width.md

 # Adjust Width Automatically

-The examples below demonstrates how to automatically adjust the width of a DropDownList, depending on its list items.
+The examples below demonstrate how to automatically adjust the width of a DropDownList, depending on its list items.

-There are two things that should be done:
+To adjust the width automatically, follow the steps below.

-* reset the widget's list width to `auto` (performed after initialization)
+**Step 1** Reset the list width of the widget to `auto`.
+Perform it after initialization.

-* add the scrollbar width to the list width (performed in the `adjustDropDownWidth` function)
+**Step 2** Add the scrollbar width to the list width.
+Perform it in the `adjustDropDownWidth` function.

-There are two possible scenarios:
+There are two possible scenarios.

-* the DropDownList is already bound when it is opened.
+**Scenario 1** The DropDownList is already bound when it is opened.
 In this case, execute `adjustDropDownWidth` in the [`open`](/api/javascript/ui/dropdownlist#events-open) event.

-* the DropDownList triggers a remote request after it is opened.
+**Scenario 2** The DropDownList triggers a remote request after it is opened.
 In this case, execute `adjustDropDownWidth` in the [`dataBound`](/api/javascript/ui/dropdownlist#events-dataBound) event.

 ###### Example